nilzona/path2d-polyfill/README.md

 ```

 <aside class="notice">
-Unfortunately Internet Explorer does not support the `ellipse()` function so Arc commands in SVG Paths will always be circular and default to the first radius parameter (and because of that ignore the rotation).
-That can cause undesirable behaviour.
+Unfortunately Internet Explorer does not support the `ellipse()` function so Arc commands in SVG Paths will always be based on circles and default to the first radius parameter.
+This can cause undesirable behaviour.
 </aside>